afxjzs/rfdgnfl-draft-order/readme.md

 ## Disclaimer

-This script was created by a programmer with too much time on their hands.
-It's not meant to be taken seriously.
-But hey, if it makes your draft day a little more fun, then it's done its job.
+This script was created by a programmer with too much time on their hands (Doug).
+It's open sourced so all you whiners can see that there's no funny stuff.

 Now go forth, and may the odds be ever in your favor.